 What is the NDC form?

 The National Drug Code (NDC) is an identification system comprised of unique 10- or 11-digit numbers designed to identify manufactured pharmaceuticals.
 However, it does not pertain to certain chemicals, compounded items, or inactive ingredients.
-Therefore, not every ingredient used in HRT will have an NDC#.
+Therefore, not every ingredient used in HRT will have an NDC code.

 Please be aware that Winona is not able to provide any additional documentation or information requested by HSA/FSA administrators and/or insurance companies beyond what is included in the specialized documents.